What every brand needs to know about sustainability marketing. Your 101 guide to getting it done.

 Sustainability can be a big and intimidating word.
 If you’re a business it might be a way of mitigating risk, managing legislation, reporting on your environmental and social governance policies, advancing the UN’s Sustainable Development Goals, protecting the natural resources and materials that enable you to do business, measuring your impact, embracing circularity or cleaning up your supply chain – among a myriad of other things.

-In a nutshell, it’s really all about taking the necessary steps to ensure that your business can continue to operate and thrive while protecting the best interests of people, planet and profit.
-It’s social, environmental and economic and about striking a balance between all three.
+Ultimately, it’s really all about taking the necessary steps to ensure that your business can continue to operate and thrive while protecting the best interests of people, planet and profit.
+Specifically, it’s social, environmental and economic and about striking a balance between all three.
 In fact, think of it as a Donut! (that could probably do with a little less ‘dunkin’.)

 What is Sustainability Marketing?

-Now add Marketing.
-Sustainability Marketing is the act of promoting a brand, business or enterprise by ‘merchandising’ a socially impactful or environmentally responsible attribute, product or practice and increasingly these efforts align with the SDGs.
-Larger CPG brands and companies such as Unilever, P&G & Pepsico are seeing the value in ‘twinning and winning’ by encouraging the Chief Sustainability Officer and the Chief Marketing Officer to work more closely and collaboratively to figure out what should happen at the intersection between what the brand stands for, the consumer wants and the world needs.
+Therefore, Sustainability Marketing is the act of promoting a brand, business or enterprise by ‘merchandising’ a socially impactful or environmentally responsible attribute, product or practice.
+Increasingly, these efforts align with the SDGs.
+For example, larger CPG brands and companies such as Unilever, P&G & Pepsico are seeing the value in ‘twinning and winning’ by encouraging the Chief Sustainability Officer and the Chief Marketing Officer to work closer together.
+This allows for an easier understanding of what should happen at the intersection between what the brand stands for, the consumer wants and the world needs.

 Why is it important?

 If you are hearing a lot of buzz about sustainability marketing and social impact you are not alone.
 In fact, 70% of people consider climate change as serious a crisis as COVID-19.
 And this trend is impacting sales too, with 79% seeking out products which are better for the environment.
 But being better for the planet is just part of the equation.
 It’s also about doing right by people, too.
-81% expect brands to do the right thing and 71% say that placing profit before people will lose their trust forever.
-Commercially too the benefits are clear.
-Sustainably marketed products have grown 7X faster that conventionally marketed products over the past 4 years and enjoy a significant price premium of 39.5%!
+For example, 81% expect brands to do the right thing and 71% say that placing profit before people will lose their trust forever.
+Additionally, the benefits are clear commercially.
+Indeed, sustainably marketed products have grown 7X faster that conventionally marketed products over the past 4 years and enjoy a significant price premium of 39.5%!

 A principle isn’t a principle unless it costs you something.